 You want to make sure that the solution you select already has some prebuilt plug-ins to these and some of the other APIs like MailChimp and Twilio and Responses so that you could easily connect your mobile marketing strategy with other tools that you currently use.

-10. Is the MMA software reliable and scalable?
+10. Is the Mobile Marketing Software reliable and scalable?

 The final point I’d like to make is about performance and reliability.
 You want to make sure that they offer a 99.9% uptime guarantee that they are displaying publicly all of their APIs, their availability, their incident reports.